 Compute Engine offers always-encrypted local solid-state drive (SSD) block storage for virtual machine (VM) instances.
-Each local SSD is 375 GB in size, but you can attach a maximum of 24 local SSD partitions for 9 TB per instance.
-Optionally, you can format and mount multiple local SSD partitions into a single logical volume.
+Each Local SSD disk is 375 GiB in size.
+You can attach a maximum of 12 TiB (or 32 Local SSD disks) to a single VM.
+Optionally, you can format and mount multiple Local SSD disks into a single logical volume.

-Unlike Persistent Disks, Local SSDs are physically attached to the server that hosts your VM instance.
-This tight coupling offers superior performance, very high input/output operations per second (IOPS), and very low latency compared to persistent disks.
+Unlike Persistent Disk, Local SSD disks are physically attached to the server that hosts your VM instance.
+This tight coupling offers superior performance, very high input/output operations per second (IOPS), and very low latency compared to Persistent Disk.
 See Configure disks to meet performance requirements for details.

 Local SSDs are suitable only for temporary storage such as caches, processing space, or low value data.
 To store data that is not temporary or ephemeral in nature, use one of our durable storage options.